-3.3 Previous Archaeological Work
+3.3 PREVIOUS ARCHAEOLOGICAL WORK

 - 3.3.1 A considerable amount of archaeological work has been undertaken in the immediate locale of the Site Area in recent years.
 This includes a large excavation that was undertaken in 2009, beneath the footprint of the new Headquarters Building for the Co-operative Group (OA North 2011).
 The remains of approximately 75 structures were identified, almost exclusively relating to domestic dwellings, with the majority dating from the late eighteenth and early nineteenth centuries.
 Evidence for the mid-nineteenth-century decline of the area was also observed, with various buildings being partitioned to facilitate an expansion of the local population, and also perhaps to maximise rent revenue.
 These larger dwellings were converted subsequently into notorious lodging houses, whilst the cellars continued to provide accommodation for the poorest families, which were frequently of Irish origin. - 3.3.2 Of particular relevance, however, is an excavation that was carried out in 2012, which was required in advance of road-widening works along Angel Street and Aspin Lane (OA North 2013).
-This included the excavation of an area across the southern part of the present Site Area (Plate 6), which revealed the well-preserved remains of back-to-back cellar dwellings on New Blakeley Street and N° 1 Court (Site 07).
+This included the excavation of an area immediately to the south-west of the present Site Area (Fig 14), which revealed the well-preserved remains of back-to-back cellar dwellings on New Blakeley Street (Plate 5).
 The cellars had direct access from New Blakeley Street, implying that they had been used as individual dwellings.
 Some of the cellars had evidently been abandoned and infilled during the later nineteenth century, and improved sanitation installed.
 The footprint of houses on the eastern side of the court was also excavated, although the foundations of these uncellared properties were fragmentary, and yielded little information of archaeological interest.

-Plate 6: The excavated remains of cellar dwellings on Blakeley Street / No 1 Court (Site 07)
+Plate 5: The excavated remains of cellar dwellings on Blakeley Street